fawazahmed0/Sticky-Note-App/README.md

 A Simple Sticky Note Application based on HTML,CSS and JavaScript

 ### Documentation:
-Add your notes by typing in Title area and notes area
+Add your notes by typing in Title area and Notes area

 Click Add to add a new note